toluwajosh/applied_python_programming_masterclass/4_web_apps_with_django/django_mini_blog_1.md

 ]
 ```

-Now if you navigate to http://127.0.0.1:8000/blog, you should see something like this.
+Save all files, and navigate to http://127.0.0.1:8000/blog, then you should see something like this.

 ![home_page_1](images/home_page_1.png)